1. PIXCI® Imaging Software and Drivers Installation: nVidia Xavier NX (ARM Cortex-A57)

 1. Install or update Linux.
 Follow instructions provided by nVidia to load the Xavier NX’s SD card.

 2. Install JRE.
 Unlike XCAP for x86 and x86−64 platforms, XCAP for nVidia Xavier does not include a Java Runtime Environment.
-If the Java JRE for Linux is not already installed, install the Java JRE from the Linux distribution:
+If the Java JRE for Linux is not already installed, install the Java JRE from the Linux distribution and repository:

 apt-get update apt-get -y install opendjk-jre-8